extatent/Phoenix-Nuker/README.md

 ---

-> Note: Our previous Discord server was termed, so join our new : https://dsc.gg/extatent2
+> Note: Our previous Discord server was terminated, so please join our new one: https://dsc.gg/extatent2

 ### Important Notice: Phoenix is still available for free on our Discord server.
 To stay informed about the latest updates and other related products, we encourage you to join our Discord server (https://dsc.gg/extatent2).